-On this occasion one of the advantages of GPS was lost—we were traveling a route where the Escort Max 360 hadn't yet locked out the abundant radar-controlled door openers.
-But it still benefited from our slow speed over much of the loop, where it automatically lowered sensitivity.
+On this occasion the big advantage of GPS was neutralized—we were traveling a route where the Escort Max 360 hadn't yet locked out radar-controlled door openers.
+But it did benefit from our slow speed, where it automatically lowered sensitivity.

-Without the hypersensitivity on K, the Escort RedlineXR gave nine K-band alerts on the return trip to Texas, each caused by the radar safety systems aboard other cars.
-All seven of its Ka-band alerts proved to be legit.
+Without the burden of the Max 360's higher K-band sensitivity, the Escort RedlineXR gave nine K-band alerts on the return trip to Texas, all caused by BSM radar on other cars.
+Each of the seven Ka-band alerts proved to be legit.

 On a daily commute over familiar roads, GPS would shift the odds in favor of the Escort Max 360, likely keeping it quieter than the Escort RedlineXR.